Modern Slavery & Human Trafficking Policy

-The Orders of St John is committed to improving practices to combat slavery and human trafficking.
-Since the introduction of the Modern Slavery Act 2015, we have reviewed our supply chain policies and are training our managers to ensure we all understand and are delivering on our responsibilities in this regard.
+The Orders of St John Care Trust is committed to improving practices to combat slavery and human trafficking.
+Since the introduction of the Modern Slavery Act 2015, we have reviewed our supply chain policies and updating our managers to ensure we all understand and are delivering on our responsibilities in this regard.

 We are a not for profit charitable Trust providing care services for the aged, the infirm and the sick.
 The Trust has its registered office at 1 Des Roches Square, Witney, OX28 4BE, Oxfordshire.